Glossary

 The political framework and network of institutions that coordinate the actions and intentions of the Communist Party.

-PRC-connected individuals and entities
+PRC-connected individuals and/or entities

 Actors undertaking activities under an arrangement with; in the service of; on the order or at the request of; or under the direction of the PRC government or party-state apparatus.
 For the purposes of the China Index, PRC corporations, enterprises, and state-owned enterprises all fall into this category.